Smithienious/dotfiles/README.md

 It is a special folder shared between all running WSL2 machines on your PC.
 The `wsl` is actually a symbolic link from `/mnt/wsl/`.
-Microsoft does not have this documented for some reason.
+Microsoft does not have this folder documented for some reason.

 The content of this folder is lost if all machines are off, so use it wisely.